SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    plt.show()
     ```

-1. Re-run the code cell and view the results.
-The chart now includes a little more information.
+1. **Re-run** the code cell and review the updated chart, which now displays enhanced information for better insight.

     ![](./Images2/1/t8-13.png)

-1. A plot is technically contained with a **Figure**.
-In the previous examples, the figure was created implicitly for you; but you can create it explicitly.
+1. A plot is contained within a **Figure** object.
+While previous examples created the figure implicitly, you can also create and customize the figure explicitly for greater control over your visualizations.

-1. Modify the code to plot the chart as follows:
+1. Modify the code to generate the chart:

     ```Python
    from matplotlib import pyplot as plt